 SMCTA Bill Matrix -June 2021 Measure Status Bill Summary Recommended Position ACA 1 Aguiar-Curry (D) Local government financing: affordable housing and public infrastructure: voter approval.
 12/7/2020 Introduced The California Constitution prohibits the ad valorem tax rate on real property from exceeding 1% of the full cash value of the property, subject to certain exceptions.
 This measure would create an additional exception to the 1% limit that would authorize a city, county, city and county, or special district to levy an ad valorem tax to service bonded indebtedness incurred to fund the construction, reconstruction, rehabilitation, or replacement of public infrastructure, affordable housing, or permanent supportive housing, or the acquisition or lease of real property for those purposes, if the proposition proposing that tax is approved by 55% of the voters of the city, county, or city and county, as applicable, and the proposition includes specified accountability requirements.
 The measure would specify that these provisions apply to any city, county, city and county, or special district measure imposing an ad valorem tax to pay the interest and redemption charges on bonded indebtedness for these purposes that is submitted at the same election as this measure.
-Supported on 2/4/2021 SB 7 Atkins (D) Environmental quality: Jobs and Economic Improvement Improvement Through Environmental Leadership Act of 2021.
+Supported on 2/4/2021 SB 7 Atkins (D) Environmental quality: Jobs and Economic Improvement Through Environmental Leadership Act of 2021.
 5/13/2021 Governor's Desk The California Environmental Quality Act (CEQA) requires a lead agency, as defined, to prepare, or cause to be prepared, and certify the completion of an environmental impact report (EIR) on a project that the lead agency proposes to carry out or approve that may have a significant effect on the environment or to adopt a negative declaration if it finds that the project will not have that effect.
 CEQA also requires a lead agency to prepare a mitigated negative declaration for a project that may have a significant effect on the environment if revisions in the project would avoid or mitigate that effect and there is no substantial evidence that the project, as revised, would have a significant effect on the environment.
 CEQA authorizes the preparation of a master EIR and authorizes the use of the master EIR to limit the environmental review of subsequent projects that are described in the master EIR for a general plan, plan amendment, plan element, or specific plan for housing projects where the state has provided funding for the preparation of the master EIR.
-The bill would allow for limited review of proposed subsequent housing projects that are described in the master EIR for a general plan.
-The bill would allow for limited review of proposed subsequent housing projects that are described in the master EIR for a general plan.
+The bill would allow for limited review of proposed subsequent housing projects that are described in the master EIR if the use of the master EIR is consistent with specified provisions of CEQA.
+This bill contains other related provisions and other existing laws.
 Watch